umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-06-23-releasenotes.md

 ![RuntimeSettingsForV9](images/RuntimeSettingsForV9.gif)

-Before updating, you need to ensure the packages used are available in Umbraco 10 and that your custom code is valid with the .NET 6 Framework.
+Before updating, ensure the packages used are available in Umbraco 10 and that your custom code is valid with the .NET 6 Framework.

 ## New version of “Edit team” page